builtit-dev/builtit-dev/README.md

 ---

 ## 🙏 Credits & License
-- This template is open source and free to use.
+- This template is open source and free to use under the MIT License.
 - Inspired by and forked from the commercial site [builtit.dev](https://builtit.dev).
-- See LICENSE for details (add your license file if needed).
+- See [LICENSE](LICENSE) for full license details.

 ---